Kevin Owens and Sami Zayn: Reunion as fan favorites (2023–2024)

-Third feud (2024–2025)
+Third feud (2024–present)

 In October 2024, Owens turned heel by attacking Rhodes, starting a feud.
 On the January 27, 2025 episode of Raw, Zayn went for a Helluva Kick on Drew McIntyre, who moved, causing Zayn to hit Rhodes.
 Owens stood next to Zayn and then bumped his fist on his chest before exiting the ring.
 On February 1 at Royal Rumble, Owens failed to defeat Rhodes for the Undisputed WWE Championship.
 Three days later on Raw, after Zayn's failure to qualify to the Elimination Chamber match against CM Punk, Owens turned on Zayn for not helping him in his match against Rhodes at Royal Rumble.
-At Elimination Chamber: Toronto on March 1, Owens defeated Zayn in a critically acclaimed unsanctioned match.
+At Elimination Chamber: Toronto on March 1, Owens defeated Zayn in a unsanctioned match.

+On August 2, 2026 at SummerSlam, Owens made his surprise return as a face and defeated Zayn in a fatal four-way match to determine the number one contender for the Undisputed WWE Championship also involving Finn Bálor and Gunther.
+On the August 21 episode of SmackDown, Owens lost to CM Punk for the Undisputed WWE Championship after interference from Zayn who turned heel by attacking both Owens and Punk.